Secrets of a Model

 Secrets of a Model is a 1940 American drama film directed by Sam Newfield and starring Cheryl Walker, Harold Daniels and Phyllis Barry.
 It was made as an independent exploitation film on Poverty Row.

-Synopsis
+In the film, a waitress agrees to work as an artist's model.
+She has a one-night-stand with a wealthy man while drunk, and afterwards experiences a decline in both her health and her work life.
+She wakes up in a hospital, and later learns that the wealthy man is trying to seduce her former roommate.